 As a key community institution in the heart of the Adirondacks for over a century, Adirondack Health takes tremendous pride in delivering our legacy of healing to the residents and visitors who cherish the unequaled characteristics of our region.

 Our medical and support staff is dedicated to improving the health and well-being of the patients, residents and visitors they serve.
-With an experienced medical staff of 60 physicians, board certified in 25 specialties, we provide an interdisciplinary approach that serves patients where they need us, when they need us.
+With an experienced medical staff, board certified in 25 specialties, we provide an interdisciplinary approach that serves patients where they need us, when they need us.

 Each of Adirondack Health's employees is committed to helping our patients maintain a healthy lifestyle, recover from an illness or to care for them during an emergency.
 And the results show.
 Click here to see how our patients and others rate the care at Adirondack Health.

 Adirondack Health values transparency.
 Access the Adirondack Medical Center (d.b.a.
 Adirondack Health) IRS form 990 for 2021 by clicking here.

 In addition to our contribution to the physical and social health of our region, Adirondack Health is the largest private employer in the Adirondack Park.
 Our workforce of 900 employees and physicians plays a significant role in the economic vitality of our region.
 We are leading care for a healthy community.

 We honor a mission of excellence, healing and compassion close to home that goes back more than a century and goes forward just as far.

 To be the trusted guide to health and trusted provider of healthcare in the Adirondacks.